dmlc/dgl/examples/pytorch/labor/README.md

 Test Accuracy: 0.797
 ```

+Any integer passed as the `--importance-sampling=i` argument runs the corresponding
+LABOR-i variant. `--importance-sampling=-1` runs the LABOR-* variant.

 During training runs, statistics about number of sampled vertices, edges,
 cache miss rates will be reported.
 One can use tensorboard to look at their plots
 during/after training: